Simulations with precise spike times¶

 delta-shaped post-synaptic currents that employs precise spike times;

 precise location of an outgoing spike is determined analytically.

-current that employ precise spike times; The grid-constrained
+currents that employ precise spike times; their grid-constrained

 iaf_psc_alpha.
 The neuron models have been developed

 in the context of Morrison et al.

 employ interpolation in order to determine the precise location of an

 outgoing spike, the achieved precision depends on the simulation

 resolution h.
 The models differ in the way they process incoming

 spikes, which also affects the attained precision (see Morrison et al.